 - 4 servings Chocolate Paleo Power or Plant Power Protein

 - A few chocolate stevia drops, to taste

 - 2 T cacao powder

-- Optional, add a mint extract for a chocolate mint dessert
+- Optional, add my Mint Greens* for a chocolate mint dessert

 Place all ingredients in a glass container with a tight-fitting lid.
 Shake or whisk well for a minute.
 Refrigerate for at least 2 hours or overnight.
 4 servings